 Ultimately, she adds, the point of skin cycling is to reap the benefits of your skin-care routine while dialling down the irritation that can happen when you overuse powerhouse products like exfoliating acids or retinol.

 Who Should Try (and Who Should Avoid) the Skin Cycling Trend?

-If you’re looking to add retinol, an exfoliant, or another potentially irritating product to your beauty routine, skin cycling could be worth considering.
+Skin cycling could be worth considering if you’re looking to add retinol, an exfoliant, or another potentially irritating product to your beauty routine.

 Another group it may benefit?
 People with sensitive skin.
-If you have a skin condition, like acne or rosacea, talk to your practitioner to personalize your skin-cycling regimen, especially if you’re taking a prescription medication for your skin.
+If you have a skin condition like acne or rosacea, talk to your practitioner to personalize your skin-cycling regimen, especially if you’re taking prescription medication for your skin.

-And as noted above, if you’re already applying a retinoid every night and find your skin is tolerating it well, then skin cycling may not give you as many benefits as you’d hope.
+And as noted above, if you’re already applying a retinoid every night and find your skin is tolerating it well, then skin cycling may not give you as many benefits as you’d hoped.

 Not sure if a skin-cycling routine is right for you?
 When in doubt, ask Dr Wafaa El Mouhebb and book your consultation at Dr Wafaa Clinic in Reading for your best course of action.

 The concept of skin cycling isn’t new.
-Still, there’s a reason why skin cycling has become so popular now, as people have begun to realize that using more products doesn’t always equate to better or healthier skin.
+Still, there’s a reason why it has become so popular now, as people have begun to realize that using more products doesn’t always equate to better or healthier skin.